ʻOteʻa Guidelines

 • If music is live please fill out a Sound Stage Requirements Form.

-• The top 3 group presentations will be awarded.
+• The top 3 presentations will be awarded.

 • Judges will check the quality of the costumes and their appropriateness and integration with the dance.